Biologists want to hear your snake stories - FortSaskOnline.com

-With the days getting short and nights dropping below zero, the province’s reptiles are heading for the shelter of their winter dens.
-The move from summer feeding grounds to winter refuge can see snakes travelling many kilometres through local landscapes.
+With the days getting short and nights dropping below zero, the snakes of Alberta could use a little help.

-“Unfortunately sometimes they can be run over by vehicles or even bicycles,” said Kris Kendell, a biologist with the Alberta Conservation Association (ACA).

-The Fort Saskatchewan area is home to two snake species.
+The Fort Saskatchewan area is home to two snake species, according to Alberta Conservation Association (ACA) biologist Kris Kendell.
 Red-sided garter snakes and plains garter snakes can both be spotted in the city, particularly in the springtime in the local river valley when the warm weather brings them slithering out of hiding.

-Right now the city’s garter snakes, fattened from a summer of feeding, are heading for their hibernacula – that’s the technical term for winter snake dens.
-Hibernacula are underground, below the frost line, warm enough the keep cold-blooded reptiles safely sleeping until spring.
+Right now the city’s garter snakes, fattened from a summer of feeding, are heading for their hibernacula – that’s the technical term scientists use when they talk about winter snake dens.
+Hibernacula are underground, below the frost line, warm enough to keep cold-blooded reptiles safely sleeping until spring.

-The ACA is asking people to let them know about any hibernacula they come across.

-“These dens for garter snakes they actually are fairly limited on the landscape,” Kendell said.
+“These dens for garter snakes are actually fairly limited on the landscape,” Kendell said.
 “And so oftentimes a lot of garter snakes, a lot of snake species in general, will arrive at these locations in rather large numbers and all overwinter together in what we call a communal den.
-And so these dens can have just one species of snake at it or it can have multiple species of snakes.”
+And so these dens can have just one species of snake or multiple species of snakes.”

+The sometimes perilous move from summer feeding grounds to winter refuge can see snakes travelling many kilometres through local landscapes.
+Not all of the snakes will survive the journey.

+“Unfortunately sometimes they can be run over by vehicles or even bicycles,” Kendell said.

-Garter snakes face many challenges on the landscape, mainly through habitat loss, Kendell added.
-Their populations are thought to be in decline.
+Garter snakes face many other challenges on the landscape, mainly through habitat loss, Kendell added.
+Their populations are thought to be in decline in the province.

 “Alberta's lost a lot of wetlands, which are important habitats for garter snakes to acquire their food and often destinations where they'll choose to give birth to their young.”